 The Origin Story

-Marek Pärtel is an Estonian businessman who has extensive knowledge in the real estate industry both as an investor and as a project developer.
-Having witnessed first-hand time and time again that financing from banks was proceeding very slowly or was not being approved despite sufficient collateral, he then came up with the idea of founding an alternative marketplace for real estate loans.
+After experiencing first-hand that property financing from banks was progressing very slowly and was sometimes not even approved despite sufficient collateral, he came up with the idea of founding an alternative marketplace for property financing.

 Estateguru Management